lahwran/GuiAPI/readme.md

 Building
 --------

-* Decompile Minecraft with MCP.
-If you are using forge, use that install script.
-Basically start as if you weren't going to use GuiAPI at all.
+* Use the forge installer script.
+(It will decompile minecraft for you, as well as download it, etc)
 * Now, download the Dev package you need for your version of GuiAPI.
 For example, if you were developing for 0.15.1, since there's no 0.15.1 dev package, you would download the dev package for 0.15.0.
 Copy the contents of this into Minecraft.jar.
-* After that, drag in all the mcp source files from mcp/* into the src\minecraft\net\minecraft\src directory in MCP.
+* After that, drag in all the mcp source files from mcp/* into the src\minecraft directory in MCP.
 * Now recompile and test!
 You are all done.

 Packaging